argonne-lcf/copper/README.md

      -tpath /                                   # / will be mounted under CU_FUSE_MNT_VIEWDIR
-     -vpath ${CU_FUSE_MNT_VIEWDIR}              # To provide the fuse mounted location -log_output_dir ${LOGDIR}                  # To provide where the copper logs will be stored -log_level 6                               # To provide the level of copper logging -log_type file                             # To direct logging to file / stdout / both -net_type cxi                              # To provide the network protocol -nf ${PBS_NODEFILE}                        # To provide the hostlist where cu_fuse will be mounted
+     -vpath ${CU_FUSE_MNT_VIEWDIR}              # To provide the fuse mounted location -log_output_dir ${LOGDIR}                  # To provide where the copper logs will be stored -log_level 6                               # To provide the level of copper logging 6 more 0 less -log_type file                             # To direct logging to file / stdout / both -net_type cxi                              # To provide the network protocol -nf ${PBS_NODEFILE}                        # To provide the hostlist where cu_fuse will be mounted